-St Giles' is the imposing cathedral that is situated on the High Street, beside Parliament Square.
-The building has always played an important role in the religious and political development of the nation and retains a central role in state occasions, public celebrations (Christmas carol services and is a venue during the Festival Fringe in August), and special occasions.
+St Giles' is the huge, imposing cathedral that is situated on the Royal Mile, beside Parliament Square.
+The cathedral has always played an important role in the religious and political development of the nation and retains a central role in state occasions, public celebrations (Christmas carol services.
+It is open daily, with free guided tours and concerts during the Festival Fringe in August).

 Presbyterianism's Mother Church, it contains the Chapel of the Order of the Thistle (Scotland's chivalric company of knights headed by the Queen).
 It has 200 memorials throughout its building, famous stained glass windows, and Rieger organ.
 It also has a restaurant and a shop.